 As Art Bell, a Comedy Central executive during MST3K’s run on the network, says: “They honed bad-movie selection into a fine art.”

 Mystery Science Theater 3000 gave new life to a host of Z-grade movies that may have otherwise been forgotten but instead are unforgettable thanks to the riffs of Hodgson, Mike Nelson and the various incarnations of Tom Servo and Crow T. Robot: Manos: The Hands of Fate (“Every frame of this movie looks like someone’s last known photo”), Pod People (“Trumpy!”), Mitchell (“Even his name says, ‘Is that a beer?’”) and hundreds more.

 Although it was never quite a ratings hit, the show cultivated a devoted following, including fans as diverse as Al Gore, Frank Zappa and Keith Olbermann, who in a 1990 Los Angeles Times review wrote, “Wrapped in the guise of a kids’ show (Joel Hodgson—the human—regularly reads mail from youngsters who send him drawings of the robots), Mystery Science Theater 3000 contains some of the hippest, deepest satire of the generation.”

 The show’s supporters, aka MSTies, were among the first fan bases to mobilize via the Internet, and MST3K’s traditional closing message to “keep circulating the tapes” is outdated only in its chosen format.
-Today, episodes are widely available on DVD, through Netflix and on YouTube.
+Today, episodes are widely available on DVD, through streaming outlets and on YouTube.